-Date of request: -
+Date of request:

 I am requesting access to data in the following way: Note: inspection is free but we charge for copies when the cost is over \$10.00.

 ☐ Inspection ☐ Electronic Copy □ Copies ☐ Both inspection and copies

 These are the data I am requesting: Note: Describe the data you are requesting as specifically as possible.
 If you need more space, please use the back of this form.

 Contact Information

 Name:

 Address:

 Phone number: Email address:

-You do not have to provide any of the above contact information.
-However, if you want us to mail you copies of data, we will need some type of contact information.
-In addition, if we do not understand your request and need to get clarification from you, without contact information we will not be able to begin processing your request until you contact us.
+you copies of data, we will nee understand your request and ed some type of contact inform ation.
+However, if you want us to mail ation.
+In addition, if we do not you, without contact information we will ct us.